tombye/trexit/_posts/2017-10-08-three-days-to-santiago.markdown

 ![Small straw house in the middle of town](https://github.com/tombye/trexit/raw/gh-pages/assets/images/small-hay-house.jpg)

 We're not sure what they're for.
 Maybe storing corn too.
-We saw a small gecko in one of them so we've decided they're gecko houses until anyone tells something different.
+We saw a small gecko in one of them so we've decided they're gecko houses until anyone tells us something different.

 ## Melide